 - 1. The Chapter shall be known and shall do business as it is registered with MANA National and shall consciously identify itself as a duly chartered Chapter of MANA in all dealings with its clients, contactor, public officials and others, and shall prominently place appropriate notice of its chapter membership on all forms, business cards, stationary, advertising, signs and other materials where MANA membership is disclosed. - 2.
 The Chapter shall be solely responsible for its revenues and expense in providing, managing or otherwise conducting the business affairs of the Chapter. - 3.
 The Chapter shall comply with the provisions of its charter agreement, the constitution, bylaws and policies and directives of MANA National and shall operate its programs, services and business activities in keeping with the purposes, philosophy and standards set forth therein. - 4.
-The Chapter shall open and maintain a bank account to be used in general operational activities of the Chapter, as well as an account or accounts for designated specific purposes, which cannot be used for general operational purposes.
-The Chapter shall send records of its bank accounts to MANA National.
+The Chapter shall open and maintain a bank account to be used in general operational activities of the Chapter, as well as an account or accounts for designated specific purposes, which cannot be used for general operational purposes. - 5.
+The Chapter shall keep current, correct and complete books and records of accounts and shall keep minutes of proceedings of its members, and addresses of its members entitled to vote. - 6.
+The Chapter shall maintain current, true and accurate records of all financial transactions of the Chapter, including all income and expenditures in accordance with generally accepted accounting principles.
+Based on these records, the officers of the Chapter or trustees shall prepare an annual report of the financial activity of the Chapter for presentation to MANA National.
+The accounting period is January through December.
+The financial report is due no later than 60 days after the close of the accounting period.
+All books, records and annual reports shall be maintained for at least three years after closing of the accounting period. - 7.
+The Chapter agrees to cooperate with MANA National to protect its Service Marks, Trademarks and logos from unauthorized use by anyone or any entity without MANA National's explicit authority to use the same.